 Labor camp WiFi installation in Dubai is a specialised niche distinct from normal office or hotel WiFi.
-The challenges are unique: 50 to 500+ residents per camp, 1.5 to 2 connected devices per resident, severe bandwidth contention during evening peak hours (19:00 to 23:00 daily), concrete dormitory construction blocking RF, plus a need for per-user authentication and bandwidth management to keep operational costs sustainable.
-Azizi Technologies has deployed labor camp WiFi for over 40 Dubai construction, facility management and hospitality companies since 2018 - here is the practical 2026 playbook.
+The challenges are unique: 50 to 500+ residents per camp, 3 to 5 connectable devices per resident at evening peak, severe bandwidth contention during peak hours (19:00 to 23:00 daily), concrete dormitory construction blocking RF, plus per-user authentication and bandwidth management to keep costs sustainable.
+Azizi Technologies has deployed labor camp WiFi for over 40 Dubai construction, facility management and hospitality companies - here is the practical 2026 guide.

 Standard density: 1 AP per 25-35 residents in dormitory buildings, 1 AP per corridor section in long single-room buildings, 1 AP per 2-3 rooms in cellular dorm layouts.
 A 50-bed single building typically needs 3-4 APs.
 A 150-bed mid-camp needs 8-12 APs across the building.
 A 300-bed compound needs 20-30 APs across multiple buildings.
 A 500+ bed major compound needs 40+ APs with multi-building backbone.
 All APs PoE-powered from central switches in the management office.